Clogged Arteries (Arterial Plaque)

 In many instances, clogged arteries do not cause any symptoms until a major event, such as a heart attack or stroke, occurs.

-At other times, though, the buildup of arterial plaque may cause symptoms that may include:
+At other times, especially when the the artery is blocked by 70% or more, the buildup of arterial plaque may cause symptoms that include:

 - Shortness of breath